sy3104/sy3104/README.md

 - Group theory, Representation theory
 - Stabilizer simulations

-I am sharing the computational codes used for my research, mainly based on semidefinite programming.
+I am sharing the computational codes used for my research.

 For more details about my research, please check [my personal website](https://sy3104.github.io/), or the following links: